The Ultimate Guide to A/B Testing Best Practices Learned from 100s of Tests on Large eCommerce Websites

 Out of all possible scenarios, there were only a minority in which A/A/B testing did reduce error rates.
 In all the rest, either the error rates were skewed in a different direction, or the test was subjected to confirmation bias errors.
 If a customer’s data team views their primary responsibility as exposing vendor claims to be false, then confirmation bias has a decent head start in the race.

-Here’s what can happen when you try the first approach to A/A/B testing, where we discard the results when the two Control Groups don’t agree with each other.
-In a situation where the null hypothesis is correct, A/A/B testing can reduce Type I errors by more than 4%, but at a cost.
+Here’s what can happen when you try the first approach to A/A/B testing, in which we discard the results when the two control groups don’t agree with each other.
+In a situation in which the null hypothesis is correct, A/A/B testing can reduce Type I errors by more than 4%, but at a cost.
 The added constraint of measuring against two control groups causes a sharp increase in the rate of Type II errors—as much as 19%, depending on how well the B treatment is actually performing.

-Using the second approach, where we make a later determination as to which Control Group is “better”, and compare only the results from that Control Group with the Test Group, there’s a huge risk of confirmation bias.
-We would be choosing which Control Group to use after the results of the test have already come in.
+Using the second approach, in which we make a later determination as to which control group is “better”, and compare only the results from that control group with the test group, there’s a huge risk of confirmation bias.
+We would be choosing which control group to use after the results of the test have already come in.
 At this point, it would be tempting to select the group that confirms the results we were hoping to get.

 Even if we assume a total absence of human bias, and that some objective analysis can be found to choose the better control group, there are still problems with this approach.

-Lu’s statistical analysis shows that in cases where there is such a sufficient divergence between the two control groups that a better one can be identified, you would actually get a group that better represents the true mean by pooling the two control groups together rather than choosing one over the other.
+Lu’s statistical analysis shows that in cases in which there is such a significant divergence between the two control groups that a better one can be identified, we would actually get a group that better represents the true mean by pooling the two control groups together rather than choosing one over the other.

 In the real world, the difference would be even more stark.
-For example, when asking children who drank Coke to select a color from an array.
-The Control Groups would be made up of children who did not drink Coke and requesting them to select a color from a fixed array.
-If results are different for the two Controls, which is the control you should use?
+For example, when asking children who drank Coca Cola to select a color from an array, both the control groups would be made up of children who did not drink Coca Cola.
+If results are different for the two controls, which is the control we should use?

 In strictly controlled laboratory environments the answer would be a simple one.
-However, in real life, and when people are involved, several parameters that we may not be aware of can influence results like age, education, social-economical background, color blindness, etc.
+However, in real life, and when people are involved, several parameters that we may not be aware of can influence results – such as age, education, social-economical background, color blindness, etc.

-In theory, we would expect a randomly selected control group to remain consistent, regardless of how you slice it up.
+In theory, we would expect a randomly selected control group to remain consistent, regardless of how we sliced it up.
 In reality, splitting a control group is counterproductive to the objective of minimizing bias and errors when running controlled, randomized experiments.

 Ultimately, when subjected to a rigorous statistical analysis, the idea of using two control groups in an A/B test just doesn’t hold up as a viable way to reduce error rates.
 While there are different ways to approach the implementation of A/A/B testing, they only produce more accurate results under very specific conditions, and can expose you to an even greater risk of false negatives and results tainted by human bias.